American Renaissance (magazine)

 American Renaissance (AR or AmRen) is a white supremacist website and former monthly magazine publication founded and edited by Jared Taylor.
-It is published by the New Century Foundation, which describes itself as a "race-realist, white advocacy organization".
+It is published by the New Century Foundation.

+Since the magazine's first issue in 1990, it has become linked to various white supremacist people and organizations.
+It hosted conferences attended by neo-Nazis and white nationalists.
+Starting in 2017, the magazine and Taylor's accounts were suspended by multiple social media platforms.
+The Southern Poverty Law Center listed American Renaissance as a "white nationalist hate group".

 History

 The magazine and the New Century Foundation were established by Jared Taylor; the first issue of American Renaissance was published in November 1990.

 Both the magazine and foundation, as well as Taylor have had links with organizations such as the Council of Conservative Citizens, the Pioneer Fund, and the British National Party.
 Former Grand Wizards of the Ku Klux Klan Don Black and David Duke have attended American Renaissance conferences and have been seen talking with Taylor.
 Proud Boys founder Gavin McInnes has also written for American Renaissance.
 The organization has held bi-annual conferences that attract neo-Nazis, white nationalists, white separatists, Holocaust deniers, and eugenicists.
 Attendance at the conferences has varied; in February 2008, some 300 people attended.